cwg999/AS400PasswordChanger/README.md

 ## Usage

-To use the runnable jar in windows, use the command: "java -jar PATH_TO_JAR/AS400PasswordChanger.jar" To simply download the runnable jar, click [here](https://github.com/cwg999/AS400PasswordChanger/raw/master/export/AS400PasswordChanger.jar)
+To use the runnable jar in windows, use the command: "java -jar PATH_TO_JAR/AS400PasswordChanger.jar" To simply download the runnable jar, click [here.](https://github.com/cwg999/AS400PasswordChanger/raw/master/export/AS400PasswordChanger.jar)

+Otherwise, to compile it yourself open the project in Eclipse and right click the project to export and choose "runnable JAR file".

 ## Contributing